astronomer/airflow-guides/README.md

     **Another note:** the slug **must** match the filename, and should use `hyphen-separated-case`.
 For example, you might have `guide-123.md` which would have `guide-123` as its slug

 5. Add your content to your guide file using markdown formatting
-6. If your guide has images, add them to the [web assets repo](https://github.com/astronomer/web-assets) under `main/guides/your-guide-folder`.
+6. If your guide has images, add them to the web-assets repo under `main/guides/your-guide-folder`.
 Reference them in your guide `.md` file with

     `![Image title](<https://assets2.astronomer.io/main/guides/your-guide-folder/your_image.png>)`